 In the event of an employee's death, the gratuity amount is paid to the nominee specified in Form F. If no nominee has been declared, the legal heir(s) of the deceased employee are entitled to claim the gratuity.

-- Under the new Labour Code, fixed-term and contract employees are now eligible for pro-rata gratuity after just 1 year of continuous service.
+- Fixed-term: Contract employees are now eligible for pro-rata gratuity after just 1 year of continuous service.

-- The changes apply prospectively from 21 November 2025.
+- Timeline: These structural changes apply prospectively following the official implementation on 21 November 2025.

-Gratuity is governed by the Payment of Gratuity Act, 1972 and applies to both government and private sector employees who meet the eligibility criteria.
-It is calculated based on the last drawn salary and the number of years served.
+It applies to both government and private sector employees who meet the eligibility criteria and is calculated based on the last drawn salary and the number of years served.

 Employers are legally required to pay gratuity once an employee is eligible, even if no formal request is made.